Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 The case is to show you that a trained agent can do the same task and give you the correct answer.

 # Steps to get the code running
 Step 1: Get the code, via clone, github desktop or download.
+How to clone?
+Instructions are provided here: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 Step 1: Install packages from the requirements.txt by typing the command pip install requirements.txt or in whatever way you like.